richb-hanover/wifi-heatmapper/docs/To-Do.md

 * Make the app more user-friendly and informative (step by step wizard for the measurements) [DONE for now]
 * Add leaflet to make the maps interactive [NOT FOR NOW]
 * _No longer needed: scanning Wi-Fi environment to see "local SSIDs".
-  "Blink"" WiFi off and then back on before measurement to improve the values.
+  No need to "Blink"" WiFi off and then back on: simply tell the Wi-fi driver to use the strongest signal level found.
-  This might give the Wi-Fi driver a chance to select a better Wi-Fi SSID Use case: you have used SSID-A and SSID-B in the past.
+  This should give the Wi-Fi driver a chance to select a better Wi-Fi SSID Use case: you have used SSID-A and SSID-B in the past.
 You start the test near SSID-A, but subsequent survey points get farther and farther away - and closer to
   SSID-B. Since your device tends to select the strongest signal, "blinking" the Wi-FI might choose SSID-B automatically.
-  (The current behavior is that the measured signal level gets lower and lower until manually switching to SSID-B.)
+  (The current behavior is that the measured signal level gets lower and lower until manually switching to SSID-B.) [DONE]
+  * What's the best gradient for signal strength?
+Linear between -40 and -80 dBm?
+  Emphasize differences between good (-40 to -60?)
+Emphasize the bad?
+  Good rule might be "green or above (yellow, orange, red) is good...
+[DONE]
+* I think the magic of this heat map system is that if drawing is not actually to scale it'll still give good "relative strength" info relative to other places on the drawing [DONE]
+* How to explain the difference between signal strength and throughput rates?
+[DONE]